 all intents and purposes.
 She'd go somewhere with him ...

 alone ... and they'd have a picnic.
 Her stomach did flip

 flops.
-What if he raped her?
+What if he raped her, once he got her alone and helpless?
 She dithered for a few

 seconds until her rational mind reminded her that he hadn't acted like